 There are places you never forget even if you travel for a lifetime.
 Gradistea Muncelului-Cioclovina Nature Park is one of them.
 Isolated and wild, with scattered villages and pastoral traditions, with ancient and mysterious ruins, this nature park is in all possible ways far from the beaten track.

 Located in Transylvania, in Alba County, Gradistea Muncelului-Cioclovina Nature Park is easiest reached from Costesti or Sarmizegetusa Regia, two of the ancient Dacian sites included on the UNESCO World Heritage List.
 These are also excellent departing points for your hikes in Sureanu Mountains, the backbone of this scenic protected area.

 Legends and ancient priests

-Whether you believe in legends or not, hiking in Sureanu Mountains is one of the most incredible experiences of this kind in Romania as it offers more than you can possibly imagine: vast alpine meadows, underwater rivers that appear and disappear creating breathtaking landscapes, caves, gorges and waterfalls, plus its unparalleled views to Parang and Retezat Mountains.
+Whether you believe in legends or not, hiking in Sureanu Mountains is one of the most incredible experiences of this kind in Romania as it offers more than you can possibly imagine: vast alpine meadows, underwater rivers that appear and disappear creating breathtaking landscapes, caves, gorges, waterfalls, plus its unparalleled views of Parang and Retezat Mountains.